BaiukIL/console-tanks-game/README.md

 Tank Game

 Console game; written in Pyton 3.6.
-Supports Linux devices
+Supports Linux devices.

 How to play game?